Motion-aware Event Suppression for Event Cameras: Experiments

 \subsection{Future Motion Segmentation on EVIMO}

 We evaluate 100\,ms motion forecasting against EVIMO~\cite{mitrokhin2019ev} and OMS~\cite{clerico2408retina} (Tab.~\ref{tab:evimo_future_pred}).
 We retrain EVIMO for future prediction using future depth supervision.
-Since the default EVIMO architecture processes a symmetric window (accessing 50\,ms of future data), we report results for both the standard non-causal version (EVIMO$^*$) and a strict causal variant (EVIMO$^\dagger$) restricted to past frames.
+Since the default EVIMO architecture processes a symmetric window (accessing 50\,ms of future data), we report results for both the standard non-causal version (\new{namely} EVIMO$^*$) \new{using past and future frames} and a strict causal variant (\new{namely} EVIMO$^\dagger$) restricted to past frames.
 OMS is evaluated using optimal parameters as a lightweight baseline.
 Performance is measured via mIoU and R@0.5 against ground-truth masks shifted 100\,ms forward.
 Detailed metric definitions are provided in Appendix~\ref{sec:appendix_metrics}.

 As shown in Tab.~\ref{tab:evimo_future_pred}, our simple pipeline consistently outperforms EVIMO$^*$ and EVIMO$^\dagger$ on the instance-level metric $R@0.5$ by 45\% and 67\%, respectively, despite requiring neither future frames at run time nor ground-truth depths during training.
 On mIoU, our method also surpasses EVIMO$^*$ and EVIMO$^\dagger$ by 7\% and 6\%, respectively, demonstrating strong segmentation of both IMO and ego-motion events.
 In contrast, OMS struggles to capture true IMOs, producing many false positives and achieving an average $R@0.5$ of about 1\%, markedly below our method and EVIMO.
 Overall, our approach improves mIoU over OMS by 61\%.
 Further videos on the motion segmentation performance of our method on DSEC \cite{gehrig2021dsec} are available in the attached supplementary video.